 People in Amsterdam typically wear casual, practical, and stylish clothing.
 This is largely influenced by the city’s weather, bike-centric transportation, and relaxed atmosphere.

 It’s common to see locals dressed in layers to accommodate the often changeable weather forecast.
 Comfortable shoes are a must, especially given the city’s cobblestone streets.
 Fashion in Amsterdam leans towards the minimalist, with neutral colors and simple patterns dominating the scene, reflecting the Dutch appreciation for functionality and understated elegance.

 The Spring season, which falls between March and May, experiences the least rainfall.
 The average temperatures in this season are between 50°F to 60°F (10°C to 16°C).

-At this time, the city is thawing, cute flowers like tulips are blooming, and plenty of greenery is cropping up.
+At this time, the city is thawing, tulips are blooming, and plenty of greenery is cropping up.
 Spring is a perfect time to visit to enjoy unforgettable sights and smaller crowds.

 You can opt for lightweight clothes when it’s sunny along the canals.
 However, always be ready for rainfall or cooler temperatures when the sun goes down.
 The essential items to pack for spring when visiting Amsterdam include: